 Anyway, while I was in Leland I grew several cultivars of Nasturtiums including ‘Jewel Mixed, ‘King Theodore’, ‘Tall Trailing’, and ‘Yeti’.

-Nasturtiums are very easy to grow and are low maintenance plants.
+Nasturtiums are very easy to grow and are fairly low-maintenance plants.
 They prefer soil with average too low fertility.
 Fertilization or fertile soils tend to increase foliage production but decrease flower production.
 I think the soil in the backyard in Mississippi had a high nitrogen content because certain plants grew larger than normal but took a while to flower.
 I planted LOADS of green beans but harvested very few beans… The Okra produced like mad, though.
 I am not sure what all I used in the planters for the Nasturtiums (since it is 2021 when I am writing this page), but it was likely a mixture of Miracle Grow Potting soil and soil from the back yard.

 Seriously, the Nasturtiums really didn’t “get with it”.
 It may have been because they needed more light as well.
 After growing them in Minnesota, I guess I expected them to do the same in Mississippi.
 Well, needless to say, I was a newbie to southern gardening… I am more familiar with the climate in Missouri.
 Now, I will admit, I did use AlgoFlash Fertilizer in Minnesota so I also tried it in Mississippi.
 I still did not similar results… Yeah, it may be true fertilizer is not that good for Nasturtiums, so why did they do so good in Minnesota?
 That remains a mystery.